-In 2015, we initially proposed the idea of countermeasure variation in a journal paper (appeared in ACM Comp.
+In 2015, we initially proposed an early form of the idea of countermeasure variation in a journal paper (appeared in ACM Comp.
 Surv.).
 Countermeasure variation is the idea of `transforming' a countermeasure that was designed to detect one specific covert channel so that it can also detect other covert channels.
-The core idea is to take one countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some output threshold of its output value, and then be detect an entirely different covert channel with the countermeasure.
+The core idea is to take one countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the countermeasure.
 This would reduce the amount of required code (per covert channel that has to be detected) and the number of fundamentally different countermeasures to be applied in parallel.
+Also would it allow to transform existing countermeasures to upcoming covert channels.
 However, up to now, nobody has shown the feasibility of countermeasure variation.

 The first paper to show the feasibility of countermeasure variation will be presented in November 2018 at CECC: